✓ Updated June 2026

-Dorm Room Layout Ideas for Small Spaces (How to Arrange a Room That Actually Works)
+Dorm Room Layout Ideas: How to Arrange a Small Room

-How you arrange your dorm room furniture changes everything.
+How you arrange dorm furniture changes everything.
 These layout ideas help you reclaim floor space, improve your study setup, and make the room feel bigger.

-Most students move into a dorm and arrange their furniture in the first configuration that fits — bed against one wall, desk against another, dresser wherever it lands.
+Most students move into a dorm and arrange their furniture in the first configuration that fits, bed against one wall, desk against another, dresser wherever it lands.
 That setup might be fine.
-It might also make the room feel cramped, leave your desk in the worst possible spot for studying, and block the only window.
+It might also make the room feel cramped, leave the desk in the worst possible spot for studying, and block the only window.

 Before You Arrange Anything: Know Your Room